oddbird/start-testing-preso/slides.rst

    #. ... as we just saw.
 "More fun to write tests on weekdays than fix bugs on
       weekends."
 This is the primary reason most people write tests, and it's a plenty good one.

+   #.
+A test is a form of documentation saying "this is what's important about
+      this code."
+In a well-tested codebase, reading the tests along with the code they are testing is a great way to understand what that code is supposed to be doing.

    #. ...if you listen to them.
 How?
 Let's look at an example.